 Service Key Display Name Description Eventlog Event Log Log event messages issued by programs and Windows.
 Event Log Reports contain information that can be useful in diagnosing problems.
 Reports are viewed in Event Viewer

-- Status is set to WARNING if at least one of these services is paused and the others are running. - Status is set to CRITICAL if at least one of these services does not exist or is not running.
+• Status is set to CRITICAL if at least one of these services does not exist or is not running.

 Displays service name and status.